msclarissawhite/localhappenings-v2/CSV_IMPORT_GUIDE.md

 ## Overview

 The CSV bulk import feature allows administrators to upload a properly formatted CSV file containing multiple events.
-All events in the CSV are automatically published to the site without requiring individual review.
+You can also upload a **ZIP file** containing both the CSV and event images for bulk import with photos.

 **Key Features:**

 - Import unlimited events in a single upload
+- Upload ZIP files with CSV + event images for bulk photo import
 - All events are published immediately with "published" status
 - Events automatically sync to ClickUp for tracking
+- Images automatically processed and optimized (1200×630px)
 - Preview events before confirming import
 - Comprehensive error reporting for invalid data